 The coast of South Carolina was the port of entry for more than two-thirds of the Africans brought to America as slaves.
 The wealth of the state, and of its capitol city, Charleston, was built on slavery.
 Charleston was known as the “Cradle of the Confederacy,” and the first shots in the Civil War were fired there, at Fort Sumter.

-The Sea Islands bordering the coast became a place of refuge for former slaves, and were able to maintain a unique culture.
+The Sea Islands bordering the coast became a place of refuge for former slaves.
+Because of their relative isolation, freedman and their descendants were able to maintain a unique culture.
 A brief history:

 Current cultural conflicts and land disputes in the Sea Islands: